Kelvin Felix: Archbishop and cardinal

 On 12 April 2006, Felix was attacked and grabbed on the neck by a man with a knife, as soon as he finished an evening sermon at the Cathedral Basilica of the Immaculate Conception in Castries.
 The man ran after Felix was aware of a sawing motion on his throat, and then pushed him backwards.
-News of the event made Saint Lucian natives reminiscent of a similar attack at the same Cathedral on New Year's Eve, 2000, in which a nun was killed and another injured.
+News of the event reminded Saint Lucian natives of a similar attack at the same Cathedral on New Year's Eve, 2000, in which a nun was killed and another injured.

-As he approached his retirement age, Felix requested of the Vatican that a co-adjutor archbishop be appointed to ensure a smooth transition in the Archdiocese.
-On 19 July 2007, Bishop Robert Rivas of the Diocese of Kingstown as Co-adjutor Archbishop of the Diocese of Castries.
-His installation was held on 14 October 2007.
-Since his retirement, he has returned to his native Dominica, where he assists in smaller parishes.
+As he approached his retirement age, Felix asked for a coadjutor be appointed to ensure a smooth transition.
+Pope Benedict XVI accepted his resignation on 15 February 2008.

+In retirement, Felix returned to his native Dominica, where he assisted in smaller parishes.

+He was created cardinal by Pope Francis on 22 February 2014.
+He was the Cardinal-Priest of Santa Maria della Salute a Primavalle.

 Cardinal

-Pope Francis made Felix a cardinal on 22 February 2014 for his service to the church.
-He is the Cardinal-Priest of Santa Maria della Salute a Primavalle.
+Pope Francis made Felix a cardinal on 22 February 2014, the first from the Caribbean.
+He was the Cardinal-Priest of Santa Maria della Salute a Primavalle.

 Distinctions

 The Archbishop was awarded an Honorary Doctorate of Laws in 1986 from St. Francis Xavier University, Nova Scotia and was appointed an Order of the British Empire by Queen Elizabeth II in 1992.
 In 1999, he was awarded Dominica's highest honour, the Dominica Award of Honour for Meritorious Service by the Government of the Commonwealth of Dominica.
 In 2002 he received the Medal of Honour (Gold) (SLMH) of the Order of St. Lucia for services to Religion from the Government of St. Lucia on occasion of the 23rd anniversary of the country's independence for having rendered eminent service of national importance to Saint Lucia.

+Felix died in Castries on 30 May 2024, at the age of 91.